-A comprehensive description of the accelerator neutrino beams is found in [104].
-Conventional neutrino beams from accelerators are produced by colliding high energy protons onto a target, producing $\pi$ and K which then decay into neutrinos, and stopping undecayed mesons and muons in the beam dump and soil.
-Because pions are the most abundant product in the high energy collisions, a conventional neutrino beam contains dominantly muon-type neutrinos (or antineutrinos).
+A comprehensive description of the accelerator neutrino beams is found in [105].
+Conventional neutrino beams from accelerators are produced by colliding high-energy protons onto a target, producing π and K, which then decay into neutrinos.
+Undecayed mesons and muons are stopped in a beam dump and soil.
+Because pions are the most abundant product of the high energy collisions, a conventional neutrino beam contains a dominant amount of muon-type neutrinos (or antineutrinos).

-Focusing devices called magnetic horns are used to concentrate the neutrino beam flux towards the desired direction.
+Focusing devices called magnetic horns are used to concentrate the neutrino beam flux towards the desired direction [106].
 A magnetic horn is a pulsed electromagnet with toroidal magnetic fields to focus charged particles that are parents of neutrinos.
 One can choose the dominant component of the beam to be either neutrinos or antineutrinos by selecting the direction of current in the magnetic horns.
-Even with the focusing with horns, wrong sign neutrinos contaminate in the beam.
-Also, there is small amount of contamination of $\nu_e$ and $\bar{\nu}e$ coming primarily from kaon and muon decays.
+Even with the focusing with horns, $wrong \ sign$ neutrinos contaminate in the beam.
+Also, there is a small amount of contamination of ν_e and $\bar{\nu}e$ coming primarily from kaon and muon decays.